Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves. – Philippians 2:3

 13 If you are wise and understand God’s ways, prove it by living an honorable life, doing good works with the humility that comes from wisdom.

 14 But if you are bitterly jealous and there is selfish ambition in your heart, don’t cover up the truth with boasting and lying.

 15 For jealousy and selfishness are not God’s kind of wisdom.
 Such things are earthly, unspiritual, and demonic.

 If you are “young enough” to remember the long-running children’s television show Sesame Street, then you remember Cookie Monster.
-He was a Muppet covered with blue fur and possessing a pair of googly eyes.
+He was a Muppet covered with blue fur and with googly eyes.
 He was a gluttonous monster with a voracious appetite primarily craving cookies.
 He said the now well-known phrases “Me want cookie!”, “Me eat cookie!”, or simply “COOKIE!”
 He would often consume anything and everything in his path.
-Whenever Cookie Monster ate something, he made a loud, very distinctive munching “noise”, “OMM-nom-nom-nom…”
+Whenever Cookie Monster ate something, he made a loud, very distinctive munching “noise”, “OMM-nom-nom-nom…“

 Cookie Monster was gruff and initially a tad intimidating.
 He was clumsy and somewhat awkward.
 Often making a mess whenever he appeared.
 But like many childhood monsters he was completely benign, if not appealing in his own way, and even friendly.

 He simply could not resist gobbling up anything and everything he could get his paws on.
 He could well have been a charter member of “Overeaters Anonymous.”
 His motto could have easily been, “I want, what I want, when I want it!”